NATIONAL POLLUTION DISCHARGE ELIMINATION SYSTEM (NPDES)

 http://www.lee-county.com/gov/dept/NaturalResources/NPDES/Pages/default.aspx The information found there includes the permits, including drafts, minutes from monthly co-permittee meetings and Annual Reports.

-There are upcoming regulatory changes to the permit concerning Total Maximum Daily Loads (TMDLs) and Basin Management Action Plans (BMAPs).
+There are existing and upcoming regulatory changes to the permit concerning Total Maximum Daily Loads (TMDLs) and Basin Management Action Plans (BMAPs).
 TMDLs relate to state defined impaired waters and the quantity of impairment required to be removed for the water body to achieve compliance.
 The BMAP is the descriptive plan outlining the specific implementation tasks and the responsible parties how they will be implemented.
 Both the TMDL and BMAP will be tied directly to permit responsibilities for each co-permittee.